snl-dakota/dakota-examples/official/drivers/Python/linked_di/tensorflow/README.md

 # Contents

 * `dakota-TF_pce_quadrature.in`: Dakota input file that performs variance based decomposition based on polynomial chaos expansion samples on an external/tensorflow surrogate model.

 * `TF-Ishigami.py`: Module with decorated callback function used by Dakota's "direct" interface, for Dakota IO.

-* `dakota_training_data.in`: Dakota input file that creates samples from the Ishigami function and outputs a tabular file "ishigami_training_data.txt"
+* `dakota_training_data.in`: Dakota input file that creates samples from Dakota's built-in implementation of the sobol_ishigami function and outputs a tabular file "ishigami_training_data.txt"

 * `tfk_model_build.py`: Python script with Tensorflow/Keras libraries to train a surrogate neural network model from Dakota's sampled data.

 # Further Reading